fudan-generative-vision/champ/README.md

 Note: The default motion-01 in `inference.yaml` has more than 500 frames and takes about 36GB VRAM.
 If you encounter VRAM issues, consider switching to other example data with less frames.

-# ComfyUI tutorial

-Champ ComfyUI tutorial see [here](https://www.youtube.com/watch?app=desktop&v=cbElsTBv2-A)!
+# 💃 SMPL & Rendering

+Try Champ with your dance videos!
+It may take time to setup the environment, follow the instruction step by step🐢, report issue when necessary.
+See our [instructions on data preparation](https://github.com/fudan-generative-vision/champ/tree/master/docs\data_processors\README.md) here.

-# Acknowledgements
+# 👏 Acknowledgements

 We thank the authors of [MagicAnimate](https://github.com/magic-research/magic-animate), [Animate Anyone](https://github.com/HumanAIGC/AnimateAnyone), and [AnimateDiff](https://github.com/guoyww/AnimateDiff) for their excellent work.
-Our project is built upon [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone), and we are grateful for their open-source contributions.
+Our project is built upon [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone), [4D-Humans](https://github.com/shubham-goel/4D-Humans), [DWPose](https://github.com/IDEA-Research/DWPose) and we are grateful for their open-source contributions.

-# Roadmap

-Visit [our roadmap](https://github.com/fudan-generative-vision/champ/blob/master/docs/ROADMAP.md) to preview the future of Champ.

-# Citation
+# 🌟 Citation

 If you find our work useful for your research, please consider citing the paper: